alighandij/Ex-RL-virtual-lab/README.md

 ### 🎮 Review Agent

-For see information of an agent and play it.
+To view information about an agent and play it.

 ![review](assets/review.gif)

 ### 🕵️ HMM Trainer

-For training HMM based on trained `QTableAgents`.
+For training an HMM based on trained `QTableAgents`.

 ![hmm](assets/hmm.gif)